cksystemsteaching/selfie/assignments/introductory-assignments.md

 ### Two's complement

 Integers are also commonly represented by using [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) notation, in which the left-most bit indicates the sign: If the leading bit is 1, we subtract 2^{n} to get the [integer](https://en.wikipedia.org/wiki/Integer_(computer_science)) corresponding to an n-bit number in this notation.
-Two's complement is used to change subtraction to addition by using the "complementary" of a number.
+Two's complement allows performing subtraction using an addition.
+For example, the arithmetic operation 42-7 is equal to 42+(-7), and plus-minus 7 is the two's complement of minus 7.

 **Using the binary number system**: